 - Any other things which are not mentioned above

-We can organize a private Lumba Sumba pass tented camping trek (to Kanchenjunga and Makalu base camp) starting at any date that works for you.
+We can organize a private Lumba Sumba pass tent camping trek (Kanchenjunga combine Makalu base camp hike) starting at any date that works for you.
 Please contact us for more information.

 Question: Is pick up service available on my arrival day in Kathmandu?

 Answer: Yes sure.
 Provide us your flight details.
 Our agent will come to pick you up at Kathmandu international airport.

 Question: Do I need the experience to do Lumba Sumba pass trek?

 Answer: Actually Kanchenjunga Trekking is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a lightweight daypack.
 For this trekking, if you have about a little experience would be better.

 Question: What kind of accommodation can I expect on Lumba sumba pass trekking?